ammrat13/ammrat13.github.io/_posts/2020-08-08-logistic_parameters_virus.md

 taller than it is wide.
 There, cases would grow linearly, not logistically, for most of the spread.

-Unsurprisingly, I've recently been interested in modelling the spread of viruses, at least with many simplifying assumptions in place.
+As you may have guessed, I've recently been interested in modelling the spread of viruses, at least with many simplifying assumptions in place.
 Specifically, I'd like to fit differential equations to the spread, mainly because I know they can and have been used to model stochastic processes like [Browinian Motion](https://https://en.wikipedia.org/wiki/Brownian_motion).
 I've done some work on a model similar to invent**summer**'s, and I may blog my work when it's more complete.
 For now, though, I'd like to write about a much simpler